Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Orange have been underdogs by 13 points or more once this season and covered the spread.

-- Syracuse's games this season have hit the over on five of 11 set point totals (45.5%).
+- Syracuse's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- Syracuse is 5-0 against the spread and 3-2 overall in games when it records more than 24.1 points.
+- Syracuse is 5-0 against the spread and 3-2 overall in games when it scores more than 24.1 points.

 - The Orange rack up only 13.9 more yards per game (377.8) than the Panthers give up (363.9).

-- This year the Orange have 11 turnovers, five fewer than the Panthers have takeaways (16).
+- The Orange have 11 giveaways this season, while the Panthers have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.